 Tools to check your ARC

-Use the CyberFurl email authentication audit when you want to see the live signal on a real domain, and then step back to the See the email authentication feature page when you need the wider workflow around posture, monitoring, or remediation.
+Use the CyberFurl email authentication audit to verify the arc email standard when you want to see the live signal on a real domain.
+Evaluating your email authentication forwarder setup helps resolve any lingering dmarc forwarding issue.
+Once checked, step back to the See the email authentication feature page when you need the wider workflow around posture, monitoring, or remediation.
 That combination is usually much more useful than reading the standard in isolation.

 Support depends on the exact receiver, browser, platform, or vendor on the other side.
 Many ecosystems implement part of ARC, but the reliable answer comes from testing the specific product path you care about in production rather than assuming support is universal.